aurimas13/Communication-of-Services/README.md

 [(Back to top)](#table-of-contents)

 The [Event Consumer](https://github.com/aurimas13/Communication-of-services/tree/main/EventConsumer) is an API application that has on endpoint, **/event**, to receive events and then process them while validating the incoming request through [data_validation.py](https://github.com/aurimas13/Communication-of-services/blob/main/EventConsumer/src/data_validation.py).
-The program also involves [main file](https://github.com/aurimas13/Communication-of-services/blob/main/EventConsumer/main.py) that is the entrypoint of the Flask API, [output.py](https://github.com/aurimas13/Communication-of-services/blob/main/EventConsumer/src/output.py)vthat opens a data file, [config.py](https://github.com/aurimas13/Communication-of-services/blob/main/EventConsumer/config.py) with [.env](https://github.com/aurimas13/Communication-of-services/blob/main/EventConsumer/.env) that define constant environment variables & [routes.py](https://github.com/aurimas13/Communication-of-services/blob/main/EventConsumer/src/routes.py) that contains the endpoint of the application.
+The program also involves [main file](https://github.com/aurimas13/Communication-of-services/blob/main/EventConsumer/main.py) that is the entrypoint of the Flask API, [output.py](https://github.com/aurimas13/Communication-of-services/blob/main/EventConsumer/src/output.py) that opens a data file, [config.py](https://github.com/aurimas13/Communication-of-services/blob/main/EventConsumer/config.py) with [.env](https://github.com/aurimas13/Communication-of-services/blob/main/EventConsumer/.env) that define constant environment variables & [routes.py](https://github.com/aurimas13/Communication-of-services/blob/main/EventConsumer/src/routes.py) that contains the endpoint of the application.

 # Event Propagator
 [(Back to top)](#table-of-contents)

 The [Event Propagator](https://github.com/aurimas13/Communication-of-services/tree/main/EventPropagator) send requests to the Event Consumer API using the **/event** endpoint.
-It randomly takes one event if the events are from a given JSON data file.
+It randomly takes one event from a given JSON data file.
 The function (**send_events()**), imports and other functionalities are written in
 [propagator.py](https://github.com/aurimas13/Communication-of-services/blob/main/EventPropagator/propagate.py) module while environment variables that can be modified are mentioned in [Configuration](#configuration) section and are in the [.env](https://github.com/aurimas13/Communication-of-services/blob/main/EventPropagator/.env) file.